Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 	</div>
 	<script> render_chart_blade_5_aoas_using_mpr(); </script>
 	<figure markdown>
-	  <figcaption><strong><a name='figure_03'>Figure 3</a></strong>: The AoAs of the fifth blade arriving at the first proximity probe.
-The AoAs were calculated using the MPR algorithm and the OPR algorithm. </figcaption>
+	  <figcaption><strong><a name='figure_05'>Figure 5</a></strong>: The AoAs of the fifth blade at the first proximity probe.
+The AoAs were calculated with both the MPR encoder and the OPR encoder. </figcaption>
 	</figure>

 	MPR encoders will always produce more accurate BTT results than OPR encoders.
-One reason for this is because MPR encoders capture high frequency shaft torsional vibration, allowing us to remove it from the AoAs.
+One reason for this is because MPR encoders capture high frequency shaft torsional vibration.
+This allows us to remove it from the AoAs.
 An OPR encoder cannot capture this torsional vibration.
-High frequency shaft torsional vibration will therefore *appear* as high-frequency content in our AoAs when using OPR encoders.
+High frequency shaft torsional vibration therefore *appears* as high-frequency content in our AoAs when we use OPR encoders.

 	MPR encoder signal processing is, however, nontrivial.
-For instance, we have assumed here that all encoder sections have the same circumferential width.
+For instance, we have assumed here all encoder sections have the same circumferential width.
 This is almost never the case.
-We will not venture into the dark art of MPR encoders here, we'll leave that for a future tutorial!
+We will not venture into the dark art of MPR encoders here.
+That's a topic for a future tutorial.